urbanopt/urbanopt.github.io/README.md

 URBANopt initially focuses on enabling three types of use cases:

-- Design of low energy campuses and districts.
+- Design of low energy campuses and districts
-- Design and optimization of grid-interactive efficient buildings (GEBs) at a district-scale in conjunction with distributed energy resources (DERs) and electric distribution systems.
+- Design and optimization of grid-interactive efficient buildings (GEBs) at a district-scale in conjunction with distributed energy resources (DERs) and electric distribution systems
-- Detailed design of next-generation district thermal systems.
+- Detailed design of next-generation district thermal systems

 The URBANopt SDK can aid in the design of districts where the interactions between individual buildings, district energy systems, distributed energy resources, and electrical system designs are considered.
 Including these interactions allows URBANopt to address important questions in low energy, grid aware, future thinking urban districts such as:

 - Tradeoffs between building height and photovoltaic (PV) production
 - Investments in building efficiency vs. renewable generation
 - Coordination of multiple buildings to optimize grid metrics
-- Performance gains of shared thermal district systems vs conventional single building systems.
+- Performance gains of shared thermal district systems vs conventional single building systems

 For example, load diversity between commercial and residential buildings may allow for system time sharing or even complementary heat transfer between buildings using a district thermal energy system (see Figure 2 from the [URBANopt project website](https://www.nrel.gov/buildings/urbanopt.html) for an example).